Healthy Homes Assessment Frasertown

 Frasertown Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Frasertown and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Frasertown and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Property managers and landlords are required to keep records of their the conformance to all Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.

 Starting 1 July 2021

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes